|

 Source

-"The Consolation of Theosophy" was
+"The Consolation of Theosophy II" was

 originally published in The New York Review of Books